-This hike has a max elevation of around 2600 meters, which means it’ll be significantly cooler than in Ortesei or St Cristina!
+This hike has a max elevation of around 2600 meters, which means it’ll be significantly cooler than in Ortesei or St Cristina.
 The mountains also carry cold wind down to you, so definitely bring a jumper with you!
-I wore shorts and a long sleeve top and was really comfortable for the hike.
-I also brought a fleece with me and I’m glad I did – it can be pretty windy and cold at the top!
+I wore shorts and a long sleeve top and was really comfortable for the hike, but I also brought a fleece with me and I’m glad I did – it can be pretty windy and cold at the top!
 If you have hiking boots, I recommend wearing those, however I got away with wearing trail running shoes and came out unscathed 🙂

 Where to stay